Propaganda through media: Social media

-Social media have become powerful tools for propaganda as the Internet is unprecedentedly accessible for each individual, and interactive social networking sites provide a strong platform for debate and sharing opinions.
-Propaganda, in forms of a video uploaded to YouTube, a post on Facebook or Twitter, or even a piece of comment, has far-reaching effectiveness to disseminate certain values and beliefs.
+With the widespread use of social media platforms, they have become powerful tools for propaganda.
+Propaganda is promoted on social media by dozens of governments.
+The Economist reported that in 2020, 81 countries waged "organized disinformation campaigns", up from 27 in 2017.

 Another element that makes social media effective for sharing propaganda is that it can reach many people with little effort and users can filter the content to remove content they do not want while retaining what they would like to see.
 This ease of use can be used by ordinary people as well as government agencies and politicians, who can take advantage of the platforms to spread "junk" news in favor of their cause.